Responsibilities of Supervisors/Managers, Senior Executives & the BC Public Service Agency for Conducting Human Resource Investigations

 The following key responsibilities are provided to ensure clear lines of reporting and delineation of duties among those participating in the investigative process.

-Deputy Minister of the BCPSA (also referred to as Agency Head)
+Deputy minister of the BC Public Service Agency (also referred to as Agency Head)

 - Provide executive oversight of processes established by the BCPSA to conduct human resource investigations; and